volodymyrhudyma/blog/content/blog/2020-08-23-algorithms-linked-list-in-javascript.md

 title: Algorithms | Linked List in JavaScript
 tag:
   - JavaScript
-metaDescription: META
-teaser: TEASER
+metaDescription: "A linked list is the linear collection of data whose order is not given by their physical placement in memory.
+There are 3 types of linked
+  lists: singly-linked lists, doubly-linked lists and circular-linked lists.
+  Learn the differences between them and arrays."
+teaser: A linked list is the linear collection of data whose order is not given by their physical placement in memory (unlike array).
+Instead, each element contains a reference to the next one...
 date: 2020-08-24T08:55:49.732Z
 ---
+Linked list is one of the most basic and important algorithms, which is really hard to mention when you get into this complex topic.

 ## The definition

-A **linked list** is the linear collection of data whose order is not given by their physical placement in memory (unlike arrays).
+A **linked list** is the linear collection of data whose order is not given by their physical placement in memory (unlike array).
 Instead, **each element contains a reference to the next one**.

 An element of the linked list is called a **node**, which is an object containing two items: **element** and a **reference** to the next node: